atique5md/Portfolio/README.md

 - Node.js (v14 or higher)
 - npm or yarn

+# Want to Clone this Project Follow this Steps

 ## 🔧 Installation & Setup

 1. **Extract the portfolio-app folder** to your desired location